 Continued from previous page

 Your position in the business Owner/Director

 Home country United Kingdom The country where the headquarters of your business is located.

 Registered Address Address registered with Companies House.

 Building number or name 7

 Street Pitt Street

 District

 City or town Barnsley

 County or administrative area South Yorkshire

 Postcode S70 1AL

 Country United Kingdom

 Section 2 of 18

 APPLICATION DETAILS

-This application cannot be used to vary the licence so as to extend the period for which the licence has effect or to vary substantially the premises to which it relates.
-If you wish to make that type of change to the premises licence, you should make a new premises licence application under section 17 of the Licensing Act 2003.
-I/we, as named in section 1, being the premises licence holder, apply to vary a premises licence under section 34 of the Licensing Act 2003 for the premises described in section 2 below.
+vary substantially the premis you should make a new prem I/we, as named in section 1, be sed to vary the licence so as to extend the persest to which it relates.
+If you wish to make the nises licence application under section 17 of the premises licence holder, apply to vary a mises described in section 2 below. at type of change to the premises licence, the Licensing Act 2003.

 Premises Licence Number 068586

-Are you able to provide a post al address, OS map reference or description of t he premises?
+Are you able to provide a posta al address, OS map reference or description of t he premises?

 AddressOS ma p reference O Description

 Postal Address Of Premises

 Building number or name 7

 Street Pitt Street

 District

 City or town Barnsley

 County or administrative area South Yorkshire

 Postcode S70 1AL

 Country United Kingdom

 Premises Contact Details

 Telephone number +44 7425 935994

--

 Continued from previous page

 Non-domestic rateable value of premises (£) 12,000

 Section 3 of 18

 VARIATION

 Do you want the proposed variation to have effect as soon as possible?
 YesNo

 Do you want the proposed varintroduction of the late night I riation to have effect in relation to the levy?

 Yes ○ No You do not have to pay a fee if the only purpose of the variation for which you are applying is to avoid becoming liable to the late night levy.

 If your proposed variation would mean that 5,000 or more people are expected to attend the premises at any one time, state the number expected to attend

 Describe Briefly The Nature Of The Proposed Variation

 could be relevant to the licens ing objectives.
 Where your application incl ation and layout and any other information which udes off-supplies of alcohol and you intend to a description of where the place will be and its

 Nightclub.
 Currently one floor line with our competition. r.
 Proposed variation is to add an extra floor r and increase the operating times so that we are in

 Section 4 of 18

 PROVISION OF PLAYS

 See guidance on regulated en tertainment

 Will the schedule to provide p vary is successful? lays be subject to change if this application nto

 ○ Yes No

 Section 5 of 18

 PROVISION OF FILMS

 See guidance on regulated en tertainment

-Will the schedule to provide fit vary is successful? lms be subject to change if this application to
+Will the schedule to provide fivery is successful? lms be subject to change if this application to

 ○ Yes No

 Section 6 of 18

 PROVISION OF INDOOR SPOR

 Page 59